rishabha-srivastava-nagarro/Home-page/README.md

 - Jquery
 - HTML, Css & Javascript

-# Work in progress
+# Features
 - Assets and resources taken from the actual website
 - Video in banner section
+- Play / Pause video using js
-- carousel in banner text
+- automatic carousel in banner text
-- Header section done (Responsive layout is pending)
-- started on check and pay section
+- check & pay tabs working with content
+- Made custom tab navigation for Making Dubai more everyday section
+- Flip header theme on page scroll